heber-silva/CKA-Obsidian-Vault/Pod Configuration/Organizing Cluster Access Using kubeconfig Files.md

     - The first file to set a particular value or map key wins.
     - Never change the value or map key.
 Example: Preserve the context of the first file to set `current-context`.
 Example: If two files specify a `red-user`, use only values from the first file's `red-user`.
 Even if the second file has non-conflicting entries under `red-user`, discard them.

-    For an example of setting the `KUBECONFIG` environment variable, see [Setting the KUBECONFIG environment variable](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable).
+    For an example of setting the `KUBECONFIG` environment variable, see [](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable).

     Otherwise, use the default kubeconfig file, `$HOME/.kube/config`, with no merging.